What Is Waterjet Cutting?

 Parts and products produced through the waterjet process vary greatly in regard to material, size, shape, complexity, and use.
 Some examples of products that utilize waterjet cutting are:

-- For the architectural industry: decorative panels and exterior building facade components (e.g., panels)
+- Architectural industry: decorative panels and exterior building facade components

-- For the electronics industry: circuit boards, panels, and enclosures
+- Electronics industry: circuit boards, panels, and enclosures

-- For the food industry: vegetables, meats, and cakes
+- Food industry: vegetables, meats, candies, and cakes

 Expert Waterjet Cutting Services from AquaJet Services

 AquaJet Services is a family-owned business offering custom waterjet cutting and fabrication services to the industrial sector.
 Our facility is equipped with 5-axis waterjets that offer the highest cutting precision and pressures available.
-This equipment accommodates a wide range of materials—from metal to plastic and rubber to brittle ceramics, glass, and stone—in thicknesses of .001” to 16 inches or more.
+This equipment accommodates a wide range of materials—from metals, plastics, and rubber to ceramics, glass, and stone—in thicknesses from .001” up to 18” or more.

 By partnering with us for their waterjet cutting needs, our customers benefit from our: